p-adic adelic metrics and Quadratic Chabauty I: Introduction

 The explicit solution of polynomial equations in rationals or integers is one of the oldest problems in mathematics.
 Even the simplest case, that of finding rational (or integral) points on a smooth projective algebraic curve $C$ over the rationals, does not have a satisfactory solution except in special cases.
 If the genus of $C$ is at least $2$, then one knows, thanks to the celebrated theorem of Faltings~\cite{Fal83}, that the set $C(\Q)$ of rational points is finite.
 But the theorem does not give an effective way of bounding its size, let alone a computationally feasible way of finding it.

 Chabauty's theorem~\cite{Chab41}, made effective by Coleman~\cite{Col85a}, raised the hope of finding such a method using $p$-adic techniques.
-If the Mordell-Weil rank $r = \mathrm{rk}(J/\Q)$ of the Jacobian $J=J_C$ of $C$ is smaller than the genus $g$ of $C$, it shows that $C(\Q)\subset C(\Q_p)$ is contained in the zero set of a locally analytic function that can often be made explicit.
+If the Mordell--Weil rank $r = \mathrm{rk}(J/\Q)$ of the Jacobian $J=J_C$ of $C$ is smaller than the genus $g$ of $C$, it shows that $C(\Q)\subset C(\Q_p)$ is contained in the zero set of a locally analytic function that can often be made explicit.
 Chabauty proved that this zero set is finite.
 When $p$ is a prime of good reduction, Coleman identified the relevant function as a $p$-adic line integral in the sense of~\cite{Col85} and used this to give an effective bound on the number of points.
-The method of Chabauty-Coleman can often be used to compute $C(\Q)$ in practice; see~\cite{MCP12} for an exposition.
+The method of Chabauty--Coleman can often be used to compute $C(\Q)$ in practice; see~\cite{MCP12} for an exposition.
 All of the above and, at least in principle, all that follows, extends to the study of $K$-rational points on a curve $C/ K$, where $K$ is a number field; see for instance~\cite{Sik13} and~\cite{BBBM21}.

 The revolutionary paper of Kim~\cite{Kim05} outlined a program to push the method of Chabauty and Coleman to the case of curves which do not satisfy the Chabauty bound $r<g$.
 There it was demonstrated for the first time that one may use the arithmetic theory of the fundamental group to identify more general Coleman integrals, namely, iterated integrals, which would vanish on $C(\Q)$.
 Shortly afterwards, Kim conjectured~\cite{Kim09} that one could in fact recover $C(\Q)$ completely using these methods.
 Verifying these conjectures is the main open problem of the subject.
 Nevertheless, a more practical problem is to recover $C(\Q)$ using $p$-adic methods, and (being slightly more restrictive and precise), trying to find $C(\Q)$ inside the zero set of some iterated Coleman integral.
-(For different approaches toward making the theorem of Faltings effective that do not use Coleman integrals and that are indeed effective in some cases, see~\cite{LV20} and~\cite{Alp20}.)
+(For a different approach toward making the theorem of Faltings effective that does not use Coleman integrals see~\cite{LV20}; another method that does achieve effectivity is discussed in~\cite{Alp20}.
+Both approaches have not led to practical algorithms.)

 One method of this sort is Quadratic Chabauty~\cite{BBM16, BBM17, BBBM21, BD18, BD21, DLF19, BDMTV19,BBBLMTV19, BDMTV2, AABCCKW, EL21, CLYX}.
 In its simplest form, it requires $r=g$, but also has additional assumptions on the curve.
 Stated broadly (but still not covering the method of geometric Quadratic Chabauty~\cite{EL21, CLYX}), Quadratic Chabauty can be phrased as an equality of functions on $J(\Q)$ of the form $Q=H$.
 Here, $Q$ is in fact a local function